-- The Head of School, Assistant Principal or Designee may conduct a search of a student on school premises if he/she has reason or cause to believe that the student has in his/her possession any item, the possession of which constitutes a criminal offense under the laws of the Commonwealth of Massachusetts or violation of school policy and/or the Parent/Guardian and Student Handbook.
-This search will be made in the presence of a third party, all of the same sex as the alleged suspect except in the case of a health and/or safety emergency involving a possible imminent threat and/or harm.
-This search is not limited to just a search of the student's person but may also include items on and/or in possession of the student,including but not limited to an assigned locker and immediate possessions, backpack, personal property (wallet, pocketbook, etc.). - The Head of School, Assistant Principal or Designee may conduct a search of the physical plant of the school and every appurtenance thereof, including student lockers. - The Lowell School Department reserves the right to bring in trained dogs to sniff out drugs and gunpowder and other explosives.
+- The Head of School, Assistant Principals or designee may conduct a search of a student on school premises if he or she has reason or cause to believe that the student has in his or her possession any item, the possession of which constitutes a criminal offense under the laws of the Commonwealth of Massachusetts or violation of school policy.
+This search will be made in the presence of a third party.
+The person conducting the search will be of the same sex as the alleged suspect and there will be at least one person present during the search who is of the same sex as the alleged suspect, except if there is a health and/or safety emergency involving a possible imminent threat and/or harm.
+This search is not limited to just a search of the student but may also include items on and/or in possession of the student. - The Head of School, Assistant Principal or designee may conduct a search of the physical plant of the school and every appurtenance thereof, including student lockers. - The Lowell School Department reserves the right to bring in trained dogs to sniff out drugs and gunpowder and other explosives.